Tenancy Contract vs Ejari Certificate: What’s the Difference?

 Ejari registration is completed through authorised channels approved by the Dubai Land Department (DLD).
 Available options include the official Ejari website, DubaiNow, Dubai REST app, AQARI WhatsApp, and other licensed service providers.

-Digital registration typically requires the landlord’s approval within the system.
+Ejari online — digital registration typically requires the landlord’s approval within the system.
 Some licensed platforms, including Habi, facilitate Ejari registration based on a digitally signed tenancy contract and submission of the required documentation.

 The required documents generally include:

-• Passport copies of landlord and tenant
+• Passport copies of landlord and tenant;

-• Tenant’s valid Emirates ID
+• Tenant’s valid Emirates ID;

-• Landlord’s Emirates ID (where required)
+• Landlord’s Emirates ID (where required);

-• Signed tenancy contract
+• Signed tenancy contract;

-• Title deed
+• Title deed;

-• Trade licence (for commercial properties)
+• Trade licence (for commercial properties).

 For a step-by-step explanation of the registration process, see our guide: Step-by-Step Guide to Registering Ejari Online in Dubai